Prevention and Promotion Approaches

 Prevention-focused approaches in mental health are more cost-effective than treatment approaches, not to mention the fact that the growing burden of mental ill-health cannot reasonably be stemmed by only treating one individual at a time.

-Investing in the promotion of mental health and wellbeing and the prevention of mental ill-health leads not only to a more efficient use of mental health resources, it has a flow-on effect for a range of services including general health care, drug and alcohol services, education, child and family services and the justice system.
+Investing in the promotion of mental health and wellbeing and the prevention of mental ill-health leads not only to a more efficient use of mental health resources, but it has a flow-on effect for a range of services including general health care, drug and alcohol services, education, child and family services and the justice system.

 Everymind is a leading voice on the prevention of mental ill-health and the promotion of mental health and wellbeing.
 They are two of the core pillars of our work.